National Oceanography Centre Southampton: Autonomous and Robotic Systems

 NOCS is home to the Marine Autonomous and Robotic Systems group; part of National Marine Facilities Sea Systems, which has the mission to "develop, coordinate and provide capabilities, platforms and expertise to meet the needs of UK marine science."
 The group operates three fleets of submersibles and autonomous vehicles, comprising Autosub submarines, underwater gliders and remotely operated vehicles.

 Research aquariums

 NOCS has multi-use aquarium facilities with a variety of tanks displaying a range of biotopes and habitats, including seagrass beds, rocky shores and rock pool environments.

-Additionally, it operates two IPOCAMPs and a number of smaller pressurized tanks for the study of deep-sea organisms.
+Additionally, it operates two IPOCAMPs (Note: (Incubateur Pressurisé pour l'Observation et la Culture d'Animaux Marins Profonds/Pressurized Incubator for the Observation and Cultivation of Deep-Sea Marine Animals)) and a number of smaller pressurized tanks for the study of deep-sea organisms.

 The Coral Reef Laboratory is equipped with a multi-compartment aquarium system that houses a range of coral and other cnidarians.

 Analytical instrumentation

 NOCS has a variety of large and small analytical instrumentation.
 The Magnetism Laboratory is equipped with a MicroMag 3900 Vibrating Sample Magnetometer, an AGICO KLY4S Kappabridge and a 2G Superconducting Rock Magnetometer.
 The X-Ray Diffraction facility is equipped with a X’Pert pro XRD machine with Cu X-ray tube.
 For geochemical analysis NOCS houses a range of large analytical instrumentation, including two Thermo NEPTUNE multi collector inductively coupled plasma mass spectrometers (MC-ICP-MS), a Thermo X-SERIES 2 Quadrupole ICP-MS, a Thermo ELEMENT 2XR high-resolution ICP-MS, a Thermo TRITON and a VG Sector 54 Thermal Ionization system, a New Wave NWR193 laser ablation system.
 For analysis of dissolved organic carbon and total dissolved nitrogen the Southampton-based branch of the NERC NOC is operating a Shimandzu TOV V CPN-TN at NOCS.
 For seismic studies of the seafloor, sediment packages and sub-seafloor structures the Marine Geophysics group at NOCS operates a wide range of instrumentation, including Chirp, Boomer, Sparker and 3D Chirp sources, single- and multi-channel hydrophones, several multibeam systems and a sidescan sonar.
 The Ocean Bottom Instrumentation Consortium based at NOCS provides the academic and commercial communities with access to a range of multi-sensor seabed instruments.